Fixing an inefficiency: An honors student's research into bus shelter equality in Detroit

 “In our new model, just by moving the shelters around, not by adding more, we would see 14,000 people (have access to a bus shelter),” he said.
 “So it rose from 1,600 to 14,000, which is like an eight-hundred percent increase and it just highlights the inefficiencies really born out of the fact that Detroit’s decline hasn’t been consistent.
 There are different neighborhoods which has lost more people, different neighborhoods which have been more steady, and as a result the bus shelter system hasn’t been modified to accommodate for that mostly because DDOT has so many other things that they are focusing on – making sure the buses run on time, reducing crime and so on and so forth.”

 An additional benefit for DDOT is the organization could save money by repurposing and reallocating the bus shelters instead of buying new ones.
-According to Irani, the cost of $8,000 (including labor) for relocating and repurposing a bus shelter is a significant savings compared to the cost of $18,000 to $20,000 for a brand new one, including labor and installation.
+According to Irani, the cost of relocating and repurposing a bus shelter is a significant savings compared to the cost of purchasing and installing a brand new one.

 While being well-received by the planners at DDOT, Irani knew that implementation of his proposal could take some time.